 - What occurred before the cat exhibited symptoms

 - Any previous history of underlying diseases

-The systemic exam that the vet will perform may include tests that may not even seem related to breathing such as blood or urine analysis and biochemical profile.
+The systemic exam that the vet will perform may include tests that may not even seem related to breathing, such as blood or urine analysis and biochemical profiles.
 These tests will show if the cat’s organs are functioning normally.
-The vet will also listen to the chest using a stethoscope for evidence of heart murmur or fluid in the lungs.
+The vet will also listen to the chest using a stethoscope for evidence of heart murmurs or fluid in the lungs.

 An electrocardiogram for the heart will determine if it is properly functioning.
 An endoscope may be used to inspect the air passages.
 If there is evidence of fluid in the chest, it will be drawn off using a needle.

 After your cat is treated at the vet, don’t expect it to be 100% better right away.
 Allow for proper recovery by giving them their medication, and reducing the activity level of the cat.

 The underlying cause for cat’s heavy panting can come from many sources and can be incredibly complex.
 The cat could just be feeling the effects of heat stroke and may only require water to combat hot weather, but there are many cases that the underlying cause is life threatening and can shorten the lifespan of the cat even when cured.